Now that you have an animated setting for your story, you'll add two characters and sequence dialogue between them.

 Once you have one character, add another.

-To flip a sprite so that the two sprites are facing each other, click the costumes tab and the “flip left right” button.
+To flip a sprite so that the two sprites are facing, click the Costumes tab and the Flip Left Right button.

 Click and drag the characters around the stage to move them.

 The characters will be in front of the boat when you do this.

 To fix this, program the boat and the water to go to the front of the stage.

 Click the boat, this sprite is already programmed to go to the front, then go back one layer.

 Click the water sprite and add a Go to Front Block from the Looks menu under the When Flag Clicked.

 Great, your two sprites look like they're in the boat.

 Select one sprite to start your dialogue, then from the Looks menu, drag out a Say Block.